AndreMonc/xipho_ARGs_project/ARG_tutorial/README.md

 ```

 ## Step 4.
 Create bed file for all scaffolds in the VCF file
-(provided in this tutorial `final_scaffolds.bed`).
+(Provided in this tutorial `final_scaffolds.bed`).
 To create this, first do a final check of what scaffolds are included in the VCF:
 ```
 bcftools query -f '%CHROM\n' xipho_ARGweaver_tutorial_above110kb.recode.vcf.gz | uniq
 ```

-Then, I usually just do some quick work manual work in excel, grabbing the lengths of the chromosomes/scaffolds from the VCF header (`less xipho_ARGweaver_tutorial_above110kb.recode.vcf.gz`), and creating the final scaffolds bed file.
+Then, you can do some quick manual work in excel, grabbing the lengths of the appropriate chromosomes/scaffolds from the VCF header, and creating the final scaffolds bed file.

 ## Step 5.
 Create the bed map for slicing up the VCF.
 For our Xiphorhynchus paper we created 2 Mb sliding windows with 100kb overlap, which was quite manageable to process.
-However, since we only have one small chromosome at this point--long enough for only one window--I'm going to use 500 kb sliding windows with 100 kb overlap, just to generate a few more windows.
+However, since we only have one small chromosome at this point--long enough for only one 2 MB window--I'm going to instead use 500 kb sliding windows with 100 kb overlap, just to generate a few more windows.

 ```
 bedtools makewindows -b final_scaffolds.bed -w 500000 -s 400000 > sliding_windows.bed
 ```

 ## Step 6.
-Create individual bed files with coordinates for each window we want to create.
+Create individual bed files with coordinates for each VCF window we want to create.

 ```
 mkdir -p bed_windows